Terms of Service

 (d) generates audit reports;

-(f) provides a customer dashboard for viewing audit results, managing subscriptions, and accessing reports.
+(f) provides a customer dashboard for viewing audit results, managing the account, and accessing reports.

 Shipclaim is an independent third-party service.
 Shipclaim is not affiliated with, endorsed by, or sponsored by United Parcel Service, Inc. or its subsidiaries.